Rudolph Lambart, 10th Earl of Cavan: Postwar

 He was appointed Chief of the Imperial General Staff on 19 February 1922.
 He may have been chosen as a steady man, the antithesis of his predecessor, General Sir Henry Wilson, whose relations with the government had deteriorated, and who was in Wilson's view more likely to agree to withdraw troops from Egypt and India.
 CIGS Cavan advised the Government on the implementation of the Geddes report, which advocated a large reduction in defence expenditure, and he officiated over a major reduction in the size of the British Army.
-Earl Cavan made a famous speech at the 'Royal Academy Banquet' to his equals in government and fellow peers and royalty.
+He made a famous speech at the 'Royal Academy Banquet' to his equals in government and fellow peers and royalty.
 Advanced to Knight Grand Cross of the Order of the Bath in the New Year Honours 1926, he retired on 19 February 1926.

 He was also colonel of the Irish Guards from 23 May 1925 and colonel of the Bedfordshire and Hertfordshire Regiment from 10 December 1928.

 In May 1927, he accompanied the Duke and Duchess of York to Australia to open the Provisional Parliament House at Canberra, for which he was appointed a Knight Grand Cross of the Civil Division of the Order of the British Empire on 8 July 1927.
 He became Captain of the Honourable Corps of Gentlemen-at-Arms on 23 July 1929 and was promoted to field marshal on 31 October 1932.
-He also took part in the procession for the funeral of King George V in January 1936 and commanded the troops at the procession for the coronation of King George VI on 12 May 1937.
+He also took part in the procession for the funeral of King George V in January 1936 and was the Field-Marshal Commanding the Troops for the coronation of George VI on 12 May 1937.

 During the Second World War he served as Commanding Officer of the Hertfordshire Local Defence Volunteers.
 He died at the London Clinic in Devonshire Place in London on 28 August 1946.

 He was buried in the family plot at the churchyard in Ayot St Lawrence, where a seven-foot-tall red granite cross is his headstone.
 His is the churchyard's only burial registered as Commonwealth war grave.

 Marriage and family

 He married on 1 August 1893 to Caroline Inez Crawley (1870–1920), daughter of George Baden Crawley and Eliza Inez Hulbert, at Digswell Church in Digswell, Hertfordshire.
 She predeceased her husband; they had no children.

-He married, secondly, on 27 November 1922 to Lady Hester Joan Byng, daughter of Reverend Francis Byng, 5th Earl of Strafford and Emily Georgina Kerr, at St. Mark's Church in North Audley Street, Mayfair, London.
+He married, secondly, on 27 November 1922, Lady Hester Joan Byng, daughter of Reverend Francis Byng, 5th Earl of Strafford and Emily Georgina Kerr, at St. Mark's Church in North Audley Street, Mayfair, London.
 His second wife was the niece of his army colleague Field Marshal Byng, who was a younger half-brother of the 5th Earl of Strafford.
 Hester, Countess of Cavan, was appointed a Dame Commander of the Order of the British Empire in 1927.
 The couple had two daughters: